alexharri/website/posts/icelandic-name-declension-trie.md

 ## Encoding the forms compactly

-We're currently storing the four different forms of each name in full.
-We can remove the redundancy by finding the [longest common prefix][longest_common_prefix] of the name and the suffixes of each form.
+We're currently storing the four forms of each name in full.
+We can remove a lot of redundancy by finding the [longest common prefix][longest_common_prefix] of the name and the suffixes of each form.

 Consider the forms of "Guðmundur":